-In all cases either, where possible, parents will be contacted by telephone or a green form will be sent home with the pupil.
-If concussion is suspected, the parents will be recommended to consult a doctor immediately.
+In all cases, and where possible, parents will be contacted by telephone.
+If concussion is suspected, parents will be recommended to consult a doctor immediately.

 Anaphylaxis / Anaphylactic Shock

 This should always be treated as a medical emergency.
 The EMERGENCY SERVICES will be called immediately if a child suffers from ANAPHYLATIC SHOCK.